Alternating Direction Method of Multipliers-Based Parallel Optimization for Multi-Agent Collision-Free Model Predictive Control: Illustrative Example

 where the functions $\sin(\cdot),\cos(\cdot),\tan(\cdot),\sec(\cdot)$ are represented by $\mathbf c, \mathbf s,\mathbf t,\mathbf {sc}$ for the sake of simplicity.

 Assume that the dynamics of the rotor are ignored.
-Then the vertical forces are directly considered as the system inputs, i.e., ${u} = (F_1, F_2, F_3, F_4)$, and a moment perpendicular to the plane of the propeller rotation is necessary to be considered.
-Then we have the following equation:
+Then, the vertical forces are directly considered as the system inputs, and a moment perpendicular to the plane of the propeller rotation is necessary to be considered.
+We have the following equation:

-where $L$ is the distance between the rotor and the center of the quadcopter; $c$ is the distance between the center of the angular momentum and the center of the vertical force.
-To denote the dynamic model in a compact manner, we define the system state vector as $x=(p, v, \zeta, \omega)$.
-To ensure the stable point is around the original point, define $u=u_{eq}+\delta u$, where $u_{eq} = \left( {mg}/{4},\ {mg}/{4},\ {mg}/{4},\ {mg}/{4} \right)$ is used to offset the gravity.
-Then it follows that the dynamic model of the quadcopter can be represented by
+where $L$ is the distance between the rotor and the center of the quadcopter; $c$ is the ratio of the rotor angular momentum, and the center of the vertical force.
+To denote the dynamic model in a compact manner, the system state vector is denoted by $x=(p, v, \zeta, \omega)$ and the system input vector is denoted by ${u} = (F_1, F_2, F_3, F_4)$.
+To make sure that the stable point is around the original point, we define $u=u_{eq}+\delta u$, where $u_{eq} = \left( {mg}/{4},\ {mg}/{4},\ {mg}/{4},\ {mg}/{4} \right)$ is used to offset the gravity.
+Then, the dynamic model of a quadcopter can be represented by

 where the matrix $B$ is given by